Robin Yount: Personal life

-Yount met his wife, Michele Edelstein, at Taft High School.
+Yount met his wife at Taft High School.
 They later reconnected, and have been married since 1979.
-Robin and Michele Yount have four children: Melissa, Amy, Dustin, and Jenna.
+They have four children.

 Yount's older brother Larry was a pitcher and was briefly called up to play in the major leagues.
 While taking his warmup tosses for his debut as a Houston Astros reliever in 1971, he experienced elbow pain.
 He never threw an official pitch in any MLB game, but is considered to have played one game, as he was officially put in to pitch.
-Yount's son Dustin played baseball in the minor leagues for several years.
-Yount's nephew Austin Yount played professional baseball for the Dodgers organization.
-Another nephew, Cody Yount, played college baseball for Pepperdine University.
+Yount's son, Dustin, played baseball in the minor leagues for several years.
+Yount's nephew, Austin Yount, played baseball for the Los Angeles Dodgers organization.
+Another nephew, Cody Yount, played college baseball for the Pepperdine Waves.

 Since retiring from baseball, Yount has increased his participation in two of his other passions: professional motorcycle and auto racing.
 In June 2008, Yount announced the creation of a new all-natural lemonade drink, Robinade.
 A portion of the proceeds go to charity.
 While hunting in Arizona in 2012, Yount accidentally shot friend and former teammate Dale Sveum with pellets from his shotgun, hitting him in the back and ear.
 Sveum's injuries were minor.

 In 2012, Yount became a minority owner of the Lakeshore Chinooks of the Northwoods League, a collegiate summer baseball league.
 The Chinooks play at Kapco Park at Concordia University Wisconsin where the right field fence is 319 feet in his honor (a reference to Yount wearing number 19).

 In 2014, Yount was honored with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
 The award was created to honor Lombardi's legacy, and is awarded annually to an individual who exemplifies the spirit of the acclaimed football coach.

 On October 20, 2018, Yount threw out the first pitch before Game 7 of the National League Championship Series between the Dodgers and Brewers.